-B.V.
-Doshi wins the Pritzker Architecture Prize 2018
+Doshi wins the highest honor in architecture - The Pritzker Architecture prize 2018

 "Every object around us, and nature itself—lights, sky, water and storm—everything is in a symphony and this symphony is what architecture is all about." - Balkrishna Doshi

 Noted Indian architect, Professor Balkrishna Doshi has been named as the 2018 Pritzker Prize Winner - the architecture's most prestigious honour.
 He is credited for his design of the Indian Institute of Management, Bangalore, the Centre for Environmental Planning and Technology, Indian Institute of Indology, Ahmedabad and a number of cultural spaces.